SuyaSaju/UBahn-Backend-API/SubmissionReadMe.md

 - [X] Docker
 - [X] Postman collection

-### Improvements
+### Improvements Done

 As part of this challenge below improvements also made to fix the existing issues or to improve the code quality

 - [X] As per the requirement, for certain end points(like Achievements, UserAttribute etc) the id need not to be send to the client.
-For that we created a `excludeFieldsFromOutput` in service
+For that we created a new generic `excludeFieldsFromOutput` field in service so that new services can be used easily.
-- [X] Improved the table creation code in [index](src/models/index.js)as it had duplicate logic
+- [X] Improved the table creation code in [index](src/models/index.js)as it had duplicate logic, now it is easier to config the table creation process
+- [X] Instead of referring the hardcoded table names, those are used from existing models
+- [X] Added how to create a new service section on Readme, so that next services can be created easily as the code is now more generic.